About Groot Constantia

 Groot Constantia is a Biodiversity and Wine Initiative member and part of the Integrated Production of Wine programme, being audited by both annually.

-We are proud to be affiliated with Cape Town’s Big 7.
-One destination, seven unforgettable experiences.
+We are proud to be affiliated with Cape Town’s Big 6.
+One destination, six unforgettable experiences.

 The Mother City's unique variety of attractions and interests will leave visitors entranced by her beauty and cultural variety, six unforgettable experiences – all in one destination.